🏠

 Shop The Look:

-2. Reclaimed wood coffee table with black metal legs
+2. Reclaimed wood coffee table black metal legs

-7. Mix of grain sack and buffalo check throw pillows
+7. Grain sack buffalo check throw pillow covers

 DIY Paint Transformation